mr-mixas/Struct-Diff.pm/README.md

 Only arrays and hashes traversed.
 All other data types compared by reference addresses and content.

-["freeze" in Storable](https://metacpan.org/pod/Storable#freeze) (serializer used by default) failes on compiled regexp serialization, so, consider to use other serializer if data contains regular expressions.
+["freeze" in Storable](https://metacpan.org/pod/Storable#freeze) (serializer used by default) will fail serializing compiled regexps, so, consider to use other serializer if data contains regular expressions.
 See ["CONFIGURATION VARIABLES"](#configuration-variables) for details.

-Struct::Diff fails on structures with loops in references. `has_circular_ref` from [Data::Structure::Util](https://metacpan.org/pod/Data::Structure::Util) can help to detect such structures.
+Struct::Diff will fail on structures with loops in references;
+`has_circular_ref` from [Data::Structure::Util](https://metacpan.org/pod/Data::Structure::Util) can help to detect such structures.

 # AUTHOR